jlouis/combinatorrent/README.md

     * Optimize reading of blocks by moving it to the sender Process in The Peer Process
     * Make the system into a seeding client
-    * Fix BCode bugs with respect to infohash calculations
     * Don't connect twice to the same client id.
 Track the clients we connected to.
     * Make it possible to Poison OMBox'es.
 Currently we leak due to them.